 Our first test lab was a leased storefront that was located across the parking lot from the company office.
 Our initial rotary seal development goal was to withstand a lubricant pressure of 1,500 psi for 200 hours of rotation at 295 ft/minute.
-This goal was achieved in 1981 using a wavy rotary seal that that operated on a hydrodynamic lubrication principle, and also used an unsupported area principle to compensate for wear of the seal material.
+This goal was achieved in 1981 using a wavy rotary seal that operated on a hydrodynamic lubrication principle.
+This seal used an unsupported area principle to compensate for wear of the seal material.

 Although this first high pressure seal design was mechanically complex, and commercially unsuccessful, it provided a glimpse of the kind of performance that we would one day achieve with far simpler rotary seal designs.
-Equally importantly, this first high pressure seal project provided the fledgling company with a fully instrumented seal test fixture.
+This high pressure seal project also provided the fledgling company with a fully instrumented seal test fixture.
 The modest storefront lab and the new test fixture were ultimately used to develop our first commercially successful rotary seal product.
-That initial test fixture has remained in service now for over thirty years, and was used in 2014 to perform a 1,000 hour rotary seal test at 7,500 psi.
+That initial test fixture has remained in service now for over 35 years, and was used in 2014 to perform a 1,000-hour rotary seal test at 7,500 psi.

-In 1984 we built our own facility in Sugar Land, Texas—including a large mechanical testing laboratory.
-Although our facilities have expanded in the ensuing years, one thing has always remained constant: Our commitment to investing a significant part of our revenue into ongoing rotary shaft seal research.
+In 1984, we built our own facility in Sugar Land, Texas—including a large mechanical testing laboratory.
+Although our facilities have continued to expand since those early days, one thing has remained constant: Our commitment to investing a significant part of our revenue into ongoing rotary shaft seal research.
 This longstanding commitment to product improvement benefits our customers by providing a variety of seal products that extend performance far beyond our initial commercial product offering.
 Our early research, beginning in 1968, makes us pioneers in the field of hydrodynamic rotary seals.
 The knowledge attained from our continual research over the ensuing decades makes us industry leaders.